dyhes/zulip/templates/zerver/integrations/irc.md

    --api-key=<api-key>
    ```

-    `--topic` is a Zulip topic, is optionally specified, defaults to "IRC".
+    `--topic` is a Aloha topic, is optionally specified, defaults to "IRC".

 Example command:
 ```